jrief/django-angular/docs/csrf-protection.rst

 Ajax requests submitted using method POST are put to a similar risk for `Cross Site Request Forgeries`_ as HTTP forms.
 This type of attack occurs when a malicious Web site is able to invoke an Ajax request onto your Web site.
-In Django, one should always add the template tag csrf_token_ to print a hidden input containing the token.
-But when it comes to making an Ajax request, it normally is not possible to pass that token using a Javascript object.
+In Django, one should always add the template tag csrf_token_ to render a hidden input containing the token, inside each form submitted by method POST.

+When it comes to making an Ajax request, it normally is not possible to pass that token using a Javascript object, because scripts usually are static and no secret can be added dynamically.
 To effectively solve that problem in a DRY manner, there are two similar possibilities.

 When initialising the Angular application, add to following snippet to the ``run`` method::